Barcaldine

 Barcaldine has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Barcaldine's population is estimated at around 1,618 as of Nov 2025.
-This reflects an increase of 78 people (5.1%) since the 2021 Census, which reported a population of 1,540 people.
-The change is inferred from the resident population of 1,601 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Barcaldine's population is estimated at around 1,615 as of Feb 2026.
+This reflects an increase of 75 people (4.9%) since the 2021 Census, which reported a population of 1,540 people.
+The change is inferred from the resident population of 1,601 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Barcaldine's 5.1% growth since the 2021 census exceeded the SA4 region (4.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Barcaldine's growth since the 2021 census exceeded the SA4 region's growth rate of 4.3%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, contributing approximately 48.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, over this period projections indicate a decline in overall population, with the Barcaldine statistical area's population expected to decline by 21 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 35 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Projections indicate a decline of overall population by 24 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, projected to increase by 33 people.

 Frequently Asked Questions - Population